 In its final report into the 2008 fatal Airbus A320 crash during a post-maintenance test flight, France’s Bureau d’Enquêtes et d’ Analyses (BEA) investigation agency recommends that regulations governing non-revenue flights be tightened and stall training and warning systems be improved.
 The accident, which occurred off the coast of Perpignan, France, on Nov.
 27, 2008, killed all seven people on board, including the three pilots, three engineers and a New Zealand civil aviation ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Test-Flight, Training Problems Focus Of Report On A320 Post-Maintenance Crash".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Test-Flight, Training Problems Focus Of Report On A320 Post-Maintenance Crash".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.